Tell Her About It

-"Tell Her About It" is a song written and performed by Billy Joel released as a single from his album An Innocent Man (1983).
-The song hit the number one spot on the Billboard Hot 100 chart for one week on September 24, 1983, replacing "Maniac" by Michael Sembello.
-The single was certified Gold by the RIAA for US sales of over 500,000 copies.
+"Tell Her About It" is a song written and performed by Billy Joel from his album An Innocent Man (1983), released as the album's first single in July 1983.
+In the song, the singer exhorts a young man to tell the woman he loves how he feels about her before he misses his chance.
+It hit the number-one spot on the Billboard Hot 100 chart for one week on September 24, 1983, replacing "Maniac" by Michael Sembello.
+The single was certified Platinum by the RIAA for US sales of over 1,000,000 units.

-Single

 A "special version" mixed by John "Jellybean" Benitez was also released as a 12-inch maxi single.
 The cover art varied depending on the country of release.
 The remixed version was longer, approximately five-and-a-half minutes.
 The B-side featured Joel's song "Easy Money" from the same album, and a live recording of the song "You Got Me Hummin'" written by Isaac Hayes and David Porter.

-In the lyrics of the song, the singer exhorts a young man to tell the woman he loves how he feels about her before he misses his chance.

 Reception

-Cash Box said that the song "harks back to [Joel's] urban rock ’n’ roll roots" and begins "with a falsetto straight out of Smokey Robinson & The Miracles and then proceeds to offer friendly advice via the sound of ’60s Motown — horns, back-up vocals, rhythms and all."
+Cash Box said that the song "harks back to [Joel's] urban rock ’n’ roll roots" and begins "with a falsetto straight out of Smokey Robinson & the Miracles and then proceeds to offer friendly advice via the sound of ’60s Motown — horns, back-up vocals, rhythms and all."